AnthonyBronca/2023-nov-cohort/week-28/2-tues/notes.md

 2. Make a context object

-In the same `ThemeContext.js` file, we can create our functions that allow us to read the context.
+In some file we want to access context, we can create our functions that allow us to read the context.

 ```js
 function Button() {